mifjpn/Moebuntu-SetupHelperScript2/README.md

 ### 3)How to use "Moebuntu Setting Helper"
 You can see the selection screen of many setup items.
 Here, the first setup item you must do is "1) base setting(Do first!)".
 The "gnome-shell-extension-manager" window will open.
-What to do here is given as instructions to this helper.
+What to do here is given as instructions from this helper.
 They are:

 1. Search for "User Themes" in the "Browse" tab
 2. Click the "Add" button to install